lucascsl11/lucascsl11/README.md

 - I'm a Computer Science student at UTFPR
 - Lead of the Programming team in the UTFalcon Aerodesign extension project
-- Trainee in the LAMIA research laboratory of artificial intelligence
+- Computer Vision Intern in the LAMIA research laboratory of artificial intelligence
 - Currently learning Python, C++, C# and Java
 - Interested in work, as well as more depth of knowledge, in the artificial intelligence and game development fields.